 we know which way Jesus is leaning here.
 For Jesus here, avoiding use of the

 name is precisely not misuse of the name.
+Avoiding use is not misuse here.

 Jesus could have used his teaching on oaths to make sure the